genropy/genropy_saved/docs/genro/components/components/th.rst

     **Attributes:**

-    The attributes that belong to every TableHandler are described in the :ref:`types_common_attributes` section.
+    The attributes that belong to every TableHandler are described in the :ref:`th_common_attributes` section.
 The attributes that belongs only to the borderTableHandler are listed here:

     * *widget_kwargs*: add???